Presentation of the Nutrition Facts Table

-For example, in the Standard Format [Figure 1.1(E), Schedule L, FDR], information in the NFT must be enclosed by a box with 0.5 point rule within 3 points of text.
+For example, in the Standard Format [Figure 1.1(E)], information in the NFt must be enclosed by a box with 0.5 point rule within 3 points of text.
 A "point rule" refers to the thickness of the rule.

-A "1 point rule" or "2 point rule" specified in the templates available through the Compendium of Templates for Nutrition Facts Tables section may be displayed with larger dimensions in the NFT [B.01.450(4), FDR].
+A "1 point rule" or "2 point rule" specified in the applicable figure of the Directory of Nutrition Facts Table Formats may be displayed with larger dimensions in the NFt [B.01.450(4), FDR].

 - 1 point = 0.35 mm